 Sunday: 1:00 to 4:00 PM

 We are also closed most major bank holidays.
 Please call (847)459-2318 if you would like to visit the museum outside of normal open days and hours.

 Also check us out on Facebook!

 The museum’s history

 The idea to create a historical museum in Buffalo Grove was first proposed by the Raupp brothers, bachelors who owned a large farm north of what is now Lake Cook Road.
 The brothers agreed to deed two lots of land at the site of their farmhouse to the Village of Buffalo Grove in 1964, for the purpose of creating a library or history museum at the site.
-The area was actually deeded to the Buffalo Grove Park District in 1971 when the Raupp family sold the rest of their land to the Leavitt Development Company.
+The area was actually deeded to the Buffalo Grove Park District in 1971 when the Raupp family sold the rest of their land to the Levitt Development Company.

 The Park District moved forward with plans to turn the area into a museum dedicated to the history of Buffalo Grove and renovations commenced on the farmhouse.
 The project was moving along until 1972, when the farmhouse caught fire and burned to the ground.

-A new plan was quickly formed, when the Leavitt Company having completed building all three of their subdivisions, agreed to donate their sales office to sue as the new museum building.
-In 1975, the building was rolled down Arlington Heights Road and after some tribulations, was places at its current location on Dunham Lane.
-Later that year, the museum was officially opened to the community, and Ted Uskali was appointed volunteer curator.
-The Museum slowly began to take shape, collecting artifacts from the area and constructing the well-known Town Square, a thee-dimensional interactive exhibit of Buffalo Grove at the turn of the century.
+A new plan was quickly formed, when the Levitt Company having completed building all three of its subdivisions, agreed to donate its sales office to serve as the new museum building.
+In 1975, the building was moved and rolled down Arlington Heights Road to its current location on Dunham Lane.
+Later that year, the museum officially opened to the community, and appointed a volunteer curator.
+The museum slowly began to take shape, collecting artifacts from the area and constructing the Town Square, a three-dimensional interactive exhibit of Buffalo Grove at the turn of the century.
 On September 19, 1979, the Raupp Memorial Museum was officially dedicated.